 Ecotourism also stands for educating travelers about the impact tourism has on local communities and the environment.

-Ecotourism aims to bring conservation, communities, and sustainable travel together.
-This means that those who implement and participate in ecotourism activities should align to the following principles:
+Eco-conscious tourism aims to bring conservation, communities, and a more sustainable way of traveling together.
+This means that those who implement and participate in eco-conscious tourism activities should align with the following principles:

 – Contribute to biodiversity conservation.